nyxnor/onionjuggler/README.md

 . ~/scripts
 ```

-Now you can call the `onionservice-cli` from any directory you are without prepending with the shell name (e.g. *bash onionservice-cli, sh onionservice-cli, zsh onionservice-cli).
+Now you can call the `onionservice-cli` from any directory you are without prepending with the shell name:
-Try it out, go to any folder and press `TAB`:
+Try it out, go to any folder call the script:
 ```sh
 cd
 onionservice-cli